danian3wa/reflections/commandes_mac_os.md

 clear
 ```

-#### In the curent folder it create a file name liste.txt and write the name of files and directories in it.
+#### In the curent folder it creates a file name liste.txt and write the name of files and directories in it.

 ```bash
 ls >> liste.txt
 ```

-#### In the curent folder it create a file name liste2.txt and write the name of files, folders, subfolders, hiden files with size permision, owner in time order in it.
+#### In the curent folder it creates a file name liste2.txt and write the name of files, folders, subfolders, hiden files with size permision, owner in time order in it.

 ```bash
 ls -R -lat >> liste2.txt